 I could write novels about Cypriot wines.

-Wine making is a tradition that goes back centuries and rumours say that Cypriots were among the first wine makers in the world.
+Winemaking is a tradition that goes back centuries and rumors say that Cypriots were among the first winemakers in the world.

 There has to be a grain of truth in it as they are pretty good at their craft.

 To their credit, the weather has something to do with it.
 Cyprus is blessed with over 360 days of sunshine and pretty good conditions for growing vines at higher altitudes.

 I made it my mission, while living in Cyprus, to visit every winery on the island and taste all these wonderful grapes have to offer.
 I came pretty close I have to say!

 If you’re looking for some activities during your holiday in Cyprus, wine tasting should be at the top of your list!

 But please beware – you will find lots of articles online about winery experiences and in my opinion, they are mostly sponsored by larger wineries and feel very much like a crowded tourist experience.

 There are dozens of family wineries and businesses around the island that offer a much more personal experience, and in almost all cases – a better wine quality.

 Over the years, I and my husband tasted everything that we could get our hands on until we settled on our absolute favorite – Kolios winery.